Tuition | 2020-2021

 How to Apply for Financial Aid

 Students who wish to be considered for financial aid are required to fill out two forms: the Baker University Application for Scholarship and Financial Aid and the Free Application for Federal Student Aid (FAFSA).
 Three types of aid are available to those who qualify: grants, scholarships and loans.
 Grants and scholarships do not need to be repaid.
 Student loans are repaid after graduation.
-The electronic processes of financial aid are listed below:

 Sample Financial Aid Package for BSN Student